 Students will dive-into these topics through a series of (pre-recorded) expert lectures and city ‘tours’, assignments, and readings.

 The programme will include the following elements.
-Please note that this page is tentative, and subject to change.

 Included in the course fees are access to: